jundalisay/spblist/content/en/research/mohammad/quran/sura-025a.md

 40. They came upon the city that was drenched by the terrible rain.
 Did they not see it?
 But they do not expect resurrection.

-41. And when they see you, they take you for nothing but mockery: “Is this the one Allah sent as a messenger?”
+41. When they see you, they take you for nothing but mockery: “Is this the one Allah sent as a messenger?”

 42. “He nearly led us away from our gods, had we not patiently adhered to them.”
 But they will know, when they witness the torment, who is further away from the way.

 43. Have you seen him who chose his desire as his god?
 Would you be an agent for him?